 We’ll keep you updated on these cases as they unravel here on our blog.
 And if you are a citrusHR customer, we send you regular legal updates and give you the HR support to ensure your business never falls foul of employment law.

-If you currently have self-employed contractors and you are unsure whether it may be better to offer them a ‘worker’ or a ‘employee’ contract one of our qualified HR consultants will be happy to advise.
+If you currently have self-employed contractors and you are unsure whether to offer them a ‘worker’ or an ‘employee’ contract, our HR consultants can help.